Mitchell Albala

 Buy Mitchell’s Books

 The Landscape Painter’s Workbook is the long-awaited second book in Mitchell Albala’s landscape painting series.
-His first book, Landscape Painting: Essential Concepts and Techniques for Plein Air and Studio Practice, has been the best selling-book on landscape painting in the U.S. for over 10 years.
-It offers a broad overview of landscape painting basics and techniques.
-In Workbook, Mitchell drills down more deeply into the topics of shape interpretation, composition, and color.
+In “Workbook” Mitchell drills down more deeply into topics of shape interpretation, composition, and color.
 The book includes exercises instead of demonstrations, and lessons not included in the first book.